Translate

 Yellowstone National Park

-Yellowstone is an amazing park with lots to see, from hot springs and majestic mountains to wildlife, rivers and lakes.
+Yellowstone is the 1st National Park, with 2.2 million acres with hot springs and majestic mountains to wildlife, rivers and lakes.

-We stayed at Fishing Bridge which requires hard sided vehicles because of bears.
-The closer (and higher) we went, the most snow we saw.
+We stayed at Fishing Bridge which requires hard sided vehicles because, bears.
+The closer (and higher) we went, the more snow we saw.

-We were snowed in the second day and lost our water and electric.
-Fortunately we are self-contained so we were snug and warm.
-They had the roads cleared by mid-morning, so we were on our way to explore.
+We were snowed in the second day and lost water and electric, but fortunately we are self-contained so we were snug and warm.
+They had the roads cleared by the next mid-morning, so we were on our way to explore.

 Hot springs everywhere!